Hounslow: Trains and underground

-There are three main London Underground stations in the town; Hounslow East, Hounslow Central and Hounslow West, with all the stations being on the Piccadilly line.
+There are three London Underground stations in the town; Hounslow East, Hounslow Central and Hounslow West, all on the Piccadilly line.
 The District line used to operate services to Hounslow, and the town also has abandoned stations on the old line, such as Hounslow Town.

-Hounslow railway station, operated by South Western Railway, is on the line to London Waterloo, or westwards to Reading, Weybridge, Woking or Windsor.
-The line also offers services on the Hounslow Loop Line, opened 1850, further around the loop to Twickenham and Richmond.
-It is situated a fair distance from the town centre and is used far less than the Underground stations.
+Hounslow railway station, operated by South Western Railway, is on the Hounslow Loop Line, opened in 1850.